pond stepping stones

 Rock Sofa and Rock Seats (Long Island/NY):

-Talk about up close.
-From the rock sofa and flanking rock-seats, sitters can stretch back and run their fingers in the waterfalls behind them.
+Talk about a pleasant seat to enjoy your water feature.
+From this rock sofa and flanking rock-seats, sitters can stretch back and run their fingers in the waterfalls behind them.

 Go to Top